 New College barge 1901

 New College archives date their first barge from 1879.
-It was later used by Merton.
+It was later used by Lincoln & Merton.
 Their second barge was built in 1909.
 By 1926 it was reported to be 'beyond repair'.
-The college commissioned a new one to be built in 1927/8 but by the early 1950s with a new boathouse, the college no longer required it, so it was sold and towed to London in the 1960s where it was (is?) moored at Chelsea Reach.
+The college commissioned a new one to be built in 1927/8 by Taylor & Bates of Chertsey but by the early 1950s with a new boathouse, the college no longer required it, so it was sold and towed to London in the 1960s where it was (is?) moored at Chelsea Reach.
 There is reputedly a 'missing' drawing of the 1927 barge.

 Christ Church 1862 barge in 1900 (credit H Taunt)